-Samsung CEO says Galaxy S 4 sales to pass 10 million next week as Galaxy Tab 3 8.0 allegedly leaksAlex Wagner - Deputy Managing Editor, News Desk
+Samsung CEO says Galaxy S 4 sales to pass 10 million next week as Galaxy Tab 3 8.0 allegedly leaksAlex Wagner - Editorial Director of News and Content

 The Galaxy S III has been a big device for Samsung, with the company announcing earlier this year that it had moved over 50 million units of its then-flagship smartphone.
 The title of "Samsung flagship" was recently transferred to the Galaxy S 4, though, and it appears that the title of "sales king" will soon do the same.